beejjorgensen/cs344_curriculum/week06/quiz-6.md

 One of the benefits of a fine-grained segmented memory scheme is:

-Don't need to have a single continuous stretch of physicaly memory for the program or its major segments
+Don't need to have a single continuous stretch of physical memory for the program or its major segments

 Simplicity of implementation